LieuFukunaga/portfolio_rails/README.md

 - has_many :lists, dependent: :destroy
 - has_many :goals, dependent: :destroy
 - has_many :steps, dependent: :destroy
-- has_many :actions, dependent: :destroy
+- has_many :practices, dependent: :destroy
 - has_many :addresses, dependent: :destroy
 - has_namy :categories, dependent: :destroy